Tips for Positioning Your Space Heater

 If you’re unsure where to position your brand-new electric heater, consider these following tips.

 The most important aspect to remember about space heaters is that while they can keep you toasty, they aren’t made to warm up an entire home.
 Electric heaters work best when they heat up a confined space, such as the area around a desk or a reading chair.
 Take a look around your room and decide where your heater will be most useful.
 It may also help to choose an area that can be closed off by doors, so you can better trap in the heat.
+Need to spread heat with wide, sweeping motion?
+Lasko’s tower heaters oscillate to help disperse, warming, comfortable air throughout your room.

 Keep it dry